 First things first – Uganda.
 Where is that exactly?
 Uganda is a landlocked country in Eastern Africa, proudly nicknamed ‘The Pearl of Africa’.
 It’s green and extremely fertile: you could stick a dead branch in the ground and a tree will grow from it, so to speak.
 In the southwestern part of the country, you can find dense jungles housing the famous and rare mountain gorillas, volcanoes, and the fifth deepest lake in the world with 29 islands.
 On top of that, you can climb the third highest mountain in Africa, face the rapids of the river Nile or take a shower in one of the country’s amazing waterfalls.
-Uganda is home to 56 different ethnic groups, each with their own language, musical sounds, and dance movements.
+Uganda is home to 56 different ethnic groups, each with its own language, musical sounds, and dance movements.
 And last but not least: the opulent city of Kampala.
-On the shores of Lake Victoria, bustling with creativity and a vibrant nightlife that never goes to sleep, Kampala has also crowned ‘The Party Capital of East Africa’.
+On the shores of Lake Victoria, bustling with creativity and a vibrant nightlife that never goes to sleep, Kampala has also been crowned ‘The Party Capital of East Africa’.
 Pretty cool place, right?
 We think so too.

 For developed countries, it’s relatively easy to handle the lock-down that has been implemented in Uganda.
-They’ve their computers, fast internet, online systems, so they still have some form of income, they are able to work from home.
+They’ve their computers, fast internet, and online systems, so they still have some form of income, and they are able to work from home.
 Sadly, this is not the reality for many Ugandan citizens, whose daily meals are dependent on the cash that they make that very same day.
 When that bit of cash disappears, how will you feed yourself?
 Or even worse: your children?
 In these times, solidarity is more important than ever before.
 That’s why we are calling out for help from anyone who has something they can miss: that something might just help a Ugandan household through the lock-down.